-Have you ever said the phrase “I just want to be happy”?
+Have you ever said the phrase, “I just want to be happy?”

 Attitude of Gratitude

-And this is the true secret to being happy: You must first choose to be grateful before you can be capable of being happy.
+This is the true secret to being happy: You must first choose to be grateful before you can be capable of being happy.

-As a person’s attitude of gratitude grows, so too does their optimism.
+As a person’s Attitude of Gratitude grows, so too does their optimism.
 Before long, they are not only seeing the good in every situation, but they are also expecting that they will find good in every situation.
 This positive perspective leads them to look forward in anticipation to the upcoming events in their lives.
 They no longer dread Monday mornings, but instead look forward to Monday mornings because they believe that good can and will come from every situation they encounter.

-So, I guess the cliche “happiness is a choice” isn’t as accurate as it could be.
+So, I guess the cliché “happiness is a choice” isn’t as accurate as it could be.

 That said, be grateful.
 Grateful people are happy.